What is the Green Deal?

 Crucially, no one will be able to enter into a Green Deal plan without first gaining a positive Green Deal report.

-Companies seeking Advisor/Installer Combined Approval
+Companies seeking Assessor Organisation/Installer Combined Approval

 Organisations and individuals with relevant prior experience, applying for both roles, will be assessed in a way that will take into account evidence gathered during previous assessments under the Microgeneration Certification Scheme (MCS) or Competent Person Scheme (CPS).
 The combined role will need to include steps to avoid any conflict of interest arising from the role where advice leads to installation work.